vivaria/edisonrul.ing/README.md

 ## DISKBLADE RIDER

 *   Removing 1 Normal Trap Card from play is not a cost.
-"Diskblade Rider's" effect targets 1 Normal Trap Card in your Graveyard.
+"Diskblade Rider"'s effect targets 1 Normal Trap Card in your Graveyard.

 ## DISTURBANCE STRATEGY